 The Spirit of Decentralization

-Decentralized organizations are more than the sum of their parts
+A decentralized organization is more than the sum of its parts

 • Artist in the Cloud — Towards the summit of AI, art, and autonomy

 • The Spirit of Decentralization

 • The Collective Imagination — How a machine shows us what it means to be human [eta October]

 • A Path Towards Genesis — An initial agenda and timeline for the Abraham project [eta November]